isugimpy/nyxipedia/content/music/trash-goblin-smash-hits-vol-2/trying.md

 And we can't do all of this on our own
 There's strength in weakness, and I am getting stronger Remind myself that the path it don't get longer
-I keep getting trapped by my have beens and nevers It's dark right now but this won't be forever
+I keep getting trapped by my "haven'ts" and "nevers" It's dark right now but this won't be forever

 I'm trying